metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_alertmanager_config_v1beta1_manifest.md

 Optional:

-- `inhibit_rules` (Attributes List) InhibitRules will only apply for alerts matchingthe resource's namespace. (see [below for nested schema](#nestedatt--spec--inhibit_rules))
+- `inhibit_rules` (Attributes List) InhibitRules will only apply for alerts matching the resource's namespace. (see [below for nested schema](#nestedatt--spec--inhibit_rules))
-- `mute_time_intervals` (Attributes List) MuteTimeInterval - global mute timeSee https://prometheus.io/docs/alerting/latest/configuration/#mute_time_interval (see [below for nested schema](#nestedatt--spec--mute_time_intervals))
+- `mute_time_intervals` (Attributes List) MuteTimeInterval - global mute time See https://prometheus.io/docs/alerting/latest/configuration/#mute_time_interval (see [below for nested schema](#nestedatt--spec--mute_time_intervals))
-- `receivers` (Attributes List) Receivers defines alert receivers.without defined Route, receivers will be skipped. (see [below for nested schema](#nestedatt--spec--receivers))
+- `receivers` (Attributes List) Receivers defines alert receivers. without defined Route, receivers will be skipped. (see [below for nested schema](#nestedatt--spec--receivers))
 - `route` (Attributes) Route definition for alertmanager, may include nested routes. (see [below for nested schema](#nestedatt--spec--route))
-- `time_intervals` (Attributes List) ParsingError contents error with context if operator was failed to parse json object from kubernetes api serverTimeIntervals modern config option, use it instead of  mute_time_intervals (see [below for nested schema](#nestedatt--spec--time_intervals))
+- `time_intervals` (Attributes List) ParsingError contents error with context if operator was failed to parse json object from kubernetes api server TimeIntervals modern config option, use it instead of mute_time_intervals (see [below for nested schema](#nestedatt--spec--time_intervals))

 <a id="nestedatt--spec--inhibit_rules"></a>
 ### Nested Schema for `spec.inhibit_rules`

 Optional:

-- `equal` (List of String) Labels that must have an equal value in the source and target alert forthe inhibition to take effect.
+- `equal` (List of String) Labels that must have an equal value in the source and target alert for the inhibition to take effect.
-- `source_matchers` (List of String) SourceMatchers defines a list of matchers for which one or more alerts haveto exist for the inhibition to take effect.
+- `source_matchers` (List of String) SourceMatchers defines a list of matchers for which one or more alerts have to exist for the inhibition to take effect.
-- `target_matchers` (List of String) TargetMatchers defines a list of matchers that have to be fulfilled by the targetalerts to be muted.
+- `target_matchers` (List of String) TargetMatchers defines a list of matchers that have to be fulfilled by the target alerts to be muted.

 <a id="nestedatt--spec--mute_time_intervals"></a>